-So, you only have one day in the otherworldly Joshua Tree National Park, and you are wondering how to best spend your limited time there?
+So, you only have one day in Joshua Tree National Park, and you are wondering how to best spend your limited time there?
 Let me help!
 I’ve been to this park countless times and have the must-sees memorized.
-Below I will help you make the most out of a one day itinerary for Joshua Tree National Park, letting you know what to see and what to skip to make the most of your visit.
+Below I will help you make the most out of a one day itinerary for Joshua Tree National Park, letting you know exactly what to see and what to skip to make the most of Joshua Tree in one day.

 Pin Me for Later!